-As the critical link between the Stellar network and the traditional banking system in their respective countries, anchors are positioned to leverage a variety of business models and monetization strategies, including deposit/withdraw fees, FX spread, seigniorage, and transaction fees.
+As the critical link between the Stellar network and traditional financial systems, anchors are positioned to leverage a variety of business models and monetization strategies, including deposit/withdrawal fees, FX spread, and transaction fees.

-Successful anchors offer anchor services as part of a larger portfolio of products and services that leverage the efficiency of Stellar to provide new, cost-effective financial services, ranging from API-based Banking-as-a-Service offerings, to cross-border B2B payments and invoicing, remittances, P2P payments, international payroll, or two-sided marketplace payments.
+Successful anchors offer services as part of a larger portfolio of products and services that leverage the efficiency of Stellar to provide new, cost-effective financial services, including API-based Banking-as-a-Service offerings, cross-border B2B payments and invoicing, remittances, P2P payments, international payroll, or two-sided marketplace payments.

 Requirements for Anchors

-The Stellar Development Foundation is interested in speaking with high quality financial institutions and financial technology companies around the world that are able to meet or exceed the following criteria:
+SDF is interested in speaking with high-quality financial institutions and fintech companies around the world that are able to meet or exceed the following criteria:

 When issuing assets

 All customer deposits should be held 1:1 in reserve in insured accounts dedicated to stablecoin redemption.